Cevantime/git-step/README.md

 - Create a git repository
 - Commit every time the next step in the code is written
 - Checkout the initial commit
-- Run git step to step through
+- Run git step to step through the code changes

 Now we can step through the code much like a slide show, however we can make temporary changes, compile the code and run the code.